mduram/duque_chen_hsu_et_al_2024/README.md

 This repository provides Prism files used to produce plots in the main Figures and Jupyter Notebooks for analysis.

-If you have any additional questions or data request please contact mduqueramirez@g.harvard.edu or ahrensm@janelia.hhmi.org
+If you have any additional questions or data requests please contact mduqueramirez@g.harvard.edu or ahrensm@janelia.hhmi.org

 ## Additional repositories used